netatalk.io

 Connect from a Mac client with TCP

-If you have configured Netatalk with support for Zeroconf (for Mac OS X 10.2 or later) or SLP (for Mac OS X 10.0 and 10.1) service discovery should work, and the file server should automatically be listed in the Network drawer.
+If you have configured Netatalk with support for Zeroconf (for Mac OS X 10.2 or later) or SLP (if running Netatalk 2.x; for Mac OS X 10.0 and 10.1) service discovery should work, and the file server should automatically be listed in the Network drawer.

-In Classic Mac OS, you have to enter the IP address to the AFP file server manually with the stock AppleShare Client.
+In Classic Mac OS, you may have to enter the IP address to the AFP file server manually in the AppleShare Client, unless you also have AppleTalk networking enabled.

-AFP over TCP can be used on Mac OS 7.1 and later.
-Mac OS 8.1 and later supports AFP over TCP out of the box, but on older versions you need to install AppleShare Client 3.7.4 (or later.)
-You may also need to install Open Transport 1.3 if a compatible version of OT is not already installed.
+AFP over TCP can be used on Mac OS 7.5 and later.
+Mac OS 8.1 and later supports AFP over TCP out of the box, but on older versions you need to install AppleShare Client 3.7.0 (or later.)
+It is also recommended to install Open Transport 1.3 if a compatible version of Open Transport is not already installed.

-On Classic Mac OS, open the Chooser, click on AppleTalk, and then the Server IP Address button.
+On Classic Mac OS, open the Chooser, click on AppleShare, and then the Server IP Address… button.

 On Mac OS X 10.8 or earlier, enter the Go menu, Connect to Server, enter afp://[ip address], Connect, and then the same username and password as above.